Saul-Mirone/prosemirror-adapter/README.md

 # prosemirror-adapter

-An universal adapter for [ProseMirror](https://prosemirror.net/) to use it with modern UI frameworks.
+Universal adapter for [ProseMirror](https://prosemirror.net/) to use it with modern UI frameworks.
 (React, Vue and more coming soon)

 ## What is this?